-The processing of personal data, such as the name, address, e-mail address or telephone number of a data subject, is always carried out in accordance with the basic data protection regulation and in compliance with the data protection regulations of the individual federal states applicable to the Center Hydrogen Bavaria.
-By means of this data protection declaration, our organization wishes to inform the public about the type, scope and purpose of the personal data collected, used and processed by us.
-In addition, this data protection declaration informs the persons concerned about their rights.
+The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to the Zentrum Wasserstoff.Bayern (H2.B).
+By means of this data protection declaration, our enterprise would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
+Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.

-As the person responsible for processing, the Center Hydrogen.Bavaria has implemented numerous technical and organizational measures to ensure that the personal data processed via this website is protected as completely as possible.
-Nevertheless, Internet-based data transmissions may have security gaps, so that absolute protection cannot be guaranteed.
-For this reason, every person concerned is free to transmit personal data to us by alternative means, such as by telephone.
+As the controller, the Zentrum Wasserstoff.Bayern (H2.B) has implemented numerous technical and organizational measures to ensure the most complete protection of personal data processed through this website.
+However, Internet-based data transmissions may in principle have security gaps, so absolute protection may not be guaranteed.
+For this reason, every data subject is free to transfer personal data to us via alternative means, e.g. by telephone.

-The data protection declaration of the Center Hydrogen.Bavaria is based on the terms used by the European legislator when the Basic Data Protection Regulation (DS-GVO) was issued.
-Our data protection declaration should be easy to read and understand for the public as well as for our customers and business partners.
-To ensure this, we would like to explain the terms used in advance.
+The data protection declaration of the Zentrum Wasserstoff.Bayern (H2.B) is based on the terms used by the European legislator for the adoption of the General Data Protection Regulation (GDPR).
+Our data protection declaration should be legible and understandable for the general public, as well as our customers and business partners.
+To ensure this, we would like to first explain the terminology used.

 Processor is a natural or legal person, public authority, agency or other body which processes personal data on behalf of the controller.